28 Unusual French Potato Chip Flavours Only Available In France

 sauce pomme frite chips

-In addition to just plain mayonnaise, sauce Pommes Frites is another condiment often served alongside french fries in France.
+In addition to plain mayonnaise, sauce Pommes Frites is another condiment often served alongside french fries in France.
 You can find bottles of it at the supermarket, and McDonald’s in France offers it as a choice when you order fries.
-Recipes vary, but it usually consists of mayonnaise, mustard and spices mixed together.
+Recipes vary but usually consist of mayonnaise, mustard and spices mixed together.

 Braised chicken chips

-Chicken-flavoured chips have got to be some of the most popular chips in France because it seems that every chip maker has their own version.
+Chicken-flavoured chips are some of the most well-known French chips in France because it seems every chip maker has their own version.

 These are supposed to taste like braised chicken.
-I think it may have something to do with the herbs they add to the seasoning.
+It may have something to do with the herbs they add to the seasoning.
 Unfortunately, the label lists the ingredients as “viande de poulet en poudre,” chicken powder seasoning.
 Not very telling.
 I think this is some sort of chemistry magic.

 Grilled pepper chorizo chips